cognitedata/transformations-cli/githubaction.md

    schedule: "* * * * *"
    ignoreNullFields: false
    notifications:
     - example@cognite.com
     - example2@cognite.com

+  # Optional, default: null
+  # Skipping this field or providing null clears
+  # the data set ID on updating the transformation
+  dataSetId: 1

+  # Or you can provide data set external ID instead,
+  # Optional, default: null
+  # Skipping this field or providing null clears
+  # the data set ID on updating the transformation
+  dataSetExternalId: test-dataset

   authentication:
    apiKey: ${API_KEY}

    # # If you need to specity read/write authentication separately